MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsCustomPolicyPackage.md

 ### -PolicyList

 A list of one or more policies to be added in the package.
 To specify the policy list, follow this format: "\<PolicyType\>, \<PolicyName\>".
 Delimiters of ' ', '.', ':', '\t' are also acceptable.
-Supported policy types are listed [here](https://learn.microsoft.com/powershell/module/teams/https://learn.microsoft.com/microsoftteams/manage-policy-packages#what-is-a-policy-package). to get the list of available policy names on your tenant, please use the skypeforbusiness module and refer to cmdlets such as [get-csteamsmeetingpolicy](https://learn.microsoft.com/powershell/module/teams/get-csteamsmeetingpolicy) and [get-csteamsmessagingpolicy](get-csteamsmessagingpolicy).
+Supported policy types are listed [here](https://learn.microsoft.com/MicrosoftTeams/manage-policy-packages#what-is-a-policy-package).
+To get the list of available policy names on your tenant, use the skypeforbusiness module and refer to cmdlets such as [Get-CsTeamsMeetingPolicy](https://learn.microsoft.com/powershell/module/teams/get-csteamsmeetingpolicy) and [Get-CsTeamsMessagingPolicy](https://learn.microsoft.com/powershell/module/teams/get-csteamsmessagingpolicy).

 ```yaml
 Type: String[]